Our Services

 Helpful Resources

-Headache behind the eyes is common and usually stems from migraine, tension headache, sinus infection, cluster headache, or eye strain, due to irritation of nearby nerves, blood vessels, muscles, or sinuses.
+Headache behind the eyes is a common symptom most often caused by migraine, tension headache, sinus infection, cluster headache, or eye strain.
+These conditions irritate nearby nerves, blood vessels, muscles, or sinuses, producing pressure or pain around and behind the eyes.

 If you're dealing with this kind of pain, you're not alone.
 Pain behind the eyes is common and usually linked to specific, treatable causes.
 Understanding why that pressure builds can help you choose the right next steps.